 Common Name: Sandfly Bush

-Zieria smithii is a Evergreen Shrub up to 1.80 metres tall.
+Zieria smithii is an evergreen shrub that can grow up to 1.80 metres tall.

 It has medicinal and miscellaneous uses.